spryker/documentation/202009.0/6f2d00cd-e307-4fb1-ab4e-ff912cfdc1fe.md

-[Spryker Jarvis](https://github.com/spryker/jarvis)’s goal is to help you migrate your project to the most up-to-date version of Spryker.
+[Spryker Jarvis](https://github.com/spryker/jarvis) is the command-line tool that allows you to analyze your Spryker-based project and eventually migrate it to the most up-to-date version of Spryker.
+The tool helps you to quickly get answers to the following questions:

+*     How outdated is your project compared to the latest Spryker product release?
+*     What features does your project already use, and what are the other features it could use?
+*     What should you do to update your project to the latest Spryker product release?
+*     How did the new Spryker module version affect your project?
+*     How far are your modules behind the latest Spryker minor and major module versions?
+*     What features are compatible with your current project version?

-This tool is meant for developers working on the Spryker projects.
-Spryker Jarvis can also be useful for project managers, as it answers the question “How outdated is the project?“.
+Spryker Jarvis is meant mostly for developers working on the Spryker projects who want to get a clear view of what it takes to update their project to the latest product release version of Spryker.
+The tools can also be useful for project managers, as it answers the question “How outdated is the project?“ and helps to estimate efforts to update the project.

-This article will teach you how to install and use the Spryker Jarvis tool for upgrade and analysis of your project.
+This article will teach you how to install and use the Spryker Jarvis tool for analysis and upgrade of your project.

 ## Prerequisites
 Before you can install Spryker Jarvis, make sure that you have: